i-abdullahirshad/gamepadscheck/src/content/articles/ds4windows-setup-guide.md

 - Avoid running Steam Input on top of DS4Windows
 - Skip complex bindings such as long press or double press actions, which wait by design before deciding what you meant

 If a game supports your controller natively, using that support avoids the layer entirely and is the fastest option.
+(This logic is very similar to the advice for those wondering [use a PS3 controller on PC](/use-a-ps3-controller-on-pc/), as extra software layers always carry a minor cost).

 ### **Quick reference**